c2clt/rabbitmq/README.md

 ### REQUIREMENTS ###

-These scripts were tested in Ubuntu 18.04 and Ubuntu 20.04 Computers
+- These scripts were tested in Ubuntu 18.04 and Ubuntu 20.04 Computers

+- Internet access for Docker and RabbitMQ download

 ### DEPLOY APP - BASH SCRIPTS ###